We’re over the moon that you’d consider writing for us. Here’s everything you need to know.

 - Stories written by non-disabled people about their disabled partners or relatives.
 Those are not your stories to tell.

-Notes on tone
+Notes on tone and language

 We aim to have a conversational writing style, like you’re chatting with your pals.
 With that in mind, swearing is allowed, but don’t go overboard.
 They should be used sparingly and only when absolutely necessary.
 Preferably if it’s in a quote, and starred out.